8 Natural Ways to Relieve Your Baby's Gas Quickly

-- If you see that your baby starts to feel better after the gas has been expelled, then you know the problem was gas.
-If your baby continues to cry after passing gas, you know that your baby is struggling with something else, possibly reflux, foremilk/hindmilk imbalance or constipation.
+- If you see an improvement in your baby's condition after the release of gas, it indicates that the issue was indeed gas related.
+If your baby continues to cry after passing gas, you know that your baby is struggling with something else, possibly reflux, foremilk/hindmilk imbalance, or constipation.

 So, Does My Baby Have Gas?

-If you can identify 2 or more of the above symptoms mentioned, your baby might be experiencing excessive gassiness.
+If you can identify two or more of the above symptoms, your baby might be experiencing excessive gassiness.
 If your baby is usually happy during the day but shows the mentioned symptoms only for a short while (when passing gas), it’s perfectly normal.

 Don’t worry too much if your baby pulls funny faces or makes weird noises!

-If the symptoms continue for extended periods, you need to find the cause and eliminate any potential problems.
+If the symptoms continue for extended periods, you should try to find the cause and eliminate any potential problems.